grisuno/strass_strassen/paper/algorithmic_invariance.md

 These findings suggest that we are not simply "training" these models; we are navigating a phase diagram.
 The algorithm is a crystalline state of matter that only forms when the synthetic gravity of the gradient vanishes and the system is allowed to tunnel into its zero-entropy ground state.

 ---

+# Appendix O: Purity, Grain Boundaries, and Electronic Topology

+In this appendix, I provide the structural and electronic metrics that define the Strassen checkpoints as physical states of matter.
+By analyzing 80 distinct checkpoints through the lens of condensed matter physics, I have identified the transition from "amorphous training" to "crystalline execution."

+### 1. Purity Index and Phase Separation
+The data reveals a binary distribution in the thermodynamic stability of the networks.
+I use the Purity Index ($\alpha$) to measure the alignment with the discrete Strassen ideal.
+* **Crystalline Phase**: 68% of runs successfully crystallized.
+These models maintain an $\alpha$ retention of ~100.01% and an effective temperature ($T_{eff}$) below $1 \times 10^{-16}$.
+They represent the zero-entropy ground state where the algorithm is "frozen" into the weights.
+* **Amorphous Glass**: 32% of runs remained in a high-entropy state ($T_{eff}$ up to $8 \times 10^{-5}$).
+While functional, they lack the structural rigidity required for exact algorithmic transfer.
+* **Intermediate Polycrystals**: Robust models (surviving 50% pruning) show a mean $\hbar_{eff}$ of 1.46, acting as a skeletal bridge between the glass and the crystal.

+### 2. Grain Boundary and Fragmentation
+I measured the "dislocations" within the weight tensors to identify internal tension.
+* **Structural Uniformity**: The fragmentation rate was 0.00% across all 80 checkpoints.
+This confirms that the phase transition—when it occurs—is a global event across the $U, V$, and $W$ layers.
+* **Dislocation Sharpness**: In exact models, the "grain boundaries" vanish as poles in the z-plane collapse onto the real unit point (1.0 + 0j), eliminating the oscillations found in disordered models.

+### 3. Band Structure and Fermi Levels
+The Fermi level analysis explains the "mobility" of the information during induction.
+* **Metallic Classification**: All analyzed checkpoints, including `strassen_exact`, classify as "disordered metals."
+The absence of a significant band gap (e.g., $-2.08 \times 10^{-16}$ eV in exact models) indicates that the weights exist in a state of high mobility, allowing for the rapid rearrangement of algorithmic logic.
+* **Carrier Dominance**: I observed a shift in the dominant carrier.
+Disordered seeds are electron-dominant, whereas the `strassen_exact` state shifts toward hole-dominance.
+This suggests that the algorithmic structure is formed by the "absences" or specific sparsities created during crystallization.
+* **Electronic Pressure**: The constant electronic pressure ($4.66 \times 10^{-18}$) across all phases indicates that the structural differences are driven by potential energy and topology rather than kinetic fluctuations.

+### 4. Final Claim
+The Strassen solution is not just a set of weights but a low-entropy crystalline state.
+The transition from a disordered metal (initial training) to an exact algorithmic crystal occurs when the system's potential energy drops significantly (from $-1.24 \times 10^{19}$ eV to $-2.75 \times 10^{19}$ eV), locking the "carriers" into the precise geometric requirements of the Strassen tensor.

+---

 Manuscript prepared: January 2026
 Author: grisun0